Peeragogy/Peeragogy.github.io/workbook.md

 *How did you join the Peeragogy project?*

-**P** How did I join?
+**PRQ** How did I join?
 Actually after taking Howard Rheingold's course on Mind Amplifiers back in 2012 he invited us to join this group.
 As I said before there was not a plan, just an open question of how to best learn with others.
 That's how it began.
 We had many sessions,